 IFA is just around the corner.
 Europe's largest consumer electronics trade show is back for another year to showcase the latest and greatest tech from the biggest manufacturers.
-The event will be happening in just a few months, so read on to find out what will be happening at this year's show.
-The latest news is that Sony is rumored to be revealing three new smartphones at the event.
+The event will be happening in just a few days, so read on to find out what will be happening at this year's show.
+Get the details on the new Mixed Reality headsets by Microsoft.

 Highlight recent changes

-IFA presents the newest devices and latest innovations from around the world; taking place in Berlin, Germany, between September 1-6 at the Messe ExpoCenter (though it opens for the press a little earlier).
+IFA presents the newest devices and latest innovations from around the world; taking place in Berlin, Germany.
+The IFA dates have been set for 2017 between September 1-6 at the Messe ExpoCenter (though it opens for the press a little earlier).
 This massive venue saw around 240,000 visitors and 1,800 exhibitors during six days of presentations last year, and we expect the same this year.

 IFA is one of the oldest industrial exhibitions in the world, starting in 1924 and going through to 1939.
 Following the end of WWII, it picked up where it had left off in 1950.
 IFA stands for 'Internationale Funkausstellung' which is German for 'International Radio Exhibition'.
 In the past, it was a biennial event but starting in 2005 became an annual event.